Español: Rama China

 Alternate Names: Chaparral broom, Coyote Bush

 The leaves are fire-retardant, meaning that they have a chemical makeup that reduces their ability to catch on fire.
-Coast Miwok Native Americans used the heated leaves to reduce swelling, and some Native American used the wood from this bush to make arrow shafts and for building houses.
+Coast Miwok Native Americans historically used the heated leaves to reduce swelling, and some Native American used the wood from this bush to make arrow shafts and for building houses.